saidulIslam1602/Aquaculture_Machine_Learning_Platform/README.md

 - React TypeScript frontend with Material-UI
 - Container orchestration with Docker and Kubernetes
 - Infrastructure as Code with Terraform
+- **Sophisticated Jenkins CI/CD with Kubernetes integration**
 - CI/CD automation with GitHub Actions
 - Monitoring with Prometheus and Grafana
+- Security scanning with Trivy vulnerability detection
 ============================================================================
 -->

-A **production-grade, cloud-native machine learning platform** for real-time fish classification and health monitoring in aquaculture environments, showcasing enterprise-level ML engineering and infrastructure design.
+A **production-grade, cloud-native machine learning platform** for real-time fish classification and health monitoring in aquaculture environments, featuring sophisticated Jenkins CI/CD with Kubernetes integration, comprehensive security scanning, and enterprise-level ML engineering practices.

 ## 🎯 Project Focus: Enterprise ML Engineering & Cloud Infrastructure